 Upcoming consultation deadlines:

-- Deadline to provide feedback to the Call for evidence and respond to the public consultation on the evaluation of the Good Laboratory Practices Directives: 6 June 2025.
+- Deadline to contribute to the Call for evidence and reply to the public consultation for the evaluation of the Biocidal Products Regulation: 5 March 2026.

 Gantt Chart of upcoming actions related to persistent and mobile substances